 During the NYC blackout in 1977, Grandmaster Lau and his disciples patrolled the neighborhood, protecting it from the looting and theft which occurred throughout the rest of the city.
 For these actions in preserving the neighborhood, he was awarded the Certification of Recognition from the New York City Police Department.

 Shortly after General WerBell's death in 1983, Grandmaster Lau again opened a Wing Chun academy, this time in Smyrna, Georgia.
 He has taught Wing Chun for over 40 years, teaching both at his academy, and also using his skills to train the Fulton County (Atlanta) Sheriff's Special Emergency Response Teams.
 His school and his reputation has grown in the Atlanta area, and he was often featured in news specials, magazine and newspaper articles.

 Sifu Michael Militano

 Sifu Michael Militano began his Wing Chun Kung-Fu training in 1974 under GrandMaster Jason Lau at 1000 Flatbush avenue in Brooklyn, New York.
 In 1977, he started teaching at the school and in 1981, Sifu Militano became Chief Instructor.
 Nine years later, he was awarded the rank of Master Instructor during the "Masters in Action" show at John Jay HS.

 In 1981, Sifu Militano achieved the level of Chief Instructor and was left in full charge.
 In 1992, he was awarded the rank of Master Instructor by his Sifu.
 Among his accomplishments, he was a founder of the Unified Martial Arts Federation (UMAF).
-He presented the sold out performance "Masters in Action" in 1992, which was one of the largest recognized Martial Arts Event of its time, and was one of the original Co-Publishers for Action Martial Arts Magazine.
+He presented the sold out performance "Masters in Action" in 1992, and was one of the original Co-Publishers for Action Martial Arts Magazine.
 Sifu Militano has volunteered his time at the Queens Lighthouse Home for the Blind, hosted a number of Annual Open Martial Arts tournaments with the Boys Club of New York and taught at the NYPD Tactical Training Unit.